ibm-cloud-docs/openshift/ts-lb-openvpn.md

     Example output

     ```sh
     NAME:                           <cluster_name>
     ...

     Subnet VLANs
     VLAN ID   Subnet CIDR        Public   User-managed
     2345678   10.xxx.xx.xxx/29   false    false
     2876543   169.xx.xxx.xxx/29  true     false
     ```
     {: screen}

 2. If the cluster does not have a subnet, [create a subnet for the cluster](/docs/openshift?topic=openshift-subnets#request) or [add an existing subnet from your account to the cluster](/docs/openshift?topic=openshift-subnets#add-existing).
-3. If the cluster does have a subnet, [check for available portable IP addresses](/docs/openshift?topic=openshift-subnets#review_ip) and if necessary, [add more portable IP address by adding a subnet](/docs/openshift?topic=openshift-subnets#adding_ips).
+3. If the cluster does have a subnet, [check for available portable IP addresses](/docs/openshift?topic=openshift-subnets#review_ip) and if necessary, [add more portable IP addresses by adding a subnet](/docs/openshift?topic=openshift-subnets#adding_ips).
 4. Refresh the master to restart the Konnectivity setup so that it uses the available subnet.
     ```sh
     ibmcloud oc cluster master refresh --cluster <cluster_name_or_ID>